StonyBrookNLP/BioNLI/README.md

 ### BioNLI is a biomedical NLI dataset using controllable text generation

-This is the official page for the paper:
+This is the official page for the paper:\\
-<a href='https://arxiv.org/abs/2210.14814'> BioNLI: Generating a Biomedical NLI Dataset Using Lexico-semantic Constraints for Adversarial Examples </a>,
+<a href='https://arxiv.org/abs/2210.14814'> BioNLI: Generating a Biomedical NLI Dataset Using Lexico-semantic Constraints for Adversarial Examples </a>
 accepted at EMNLP2022 (Findings).
  <!-- You can find our paper <a href='https://arxiv.org/abs/2205.04652'> here </a> -->